Child Custody & Paternity

 Mothers are not given favor over fathers when the courts are determining child custody arrangements.

-The Importance of Establishing Paternity for Unmarried Fathers
+The Importance of Establishing Paternity for Unmarried Fathers in MA

 Unmarried mothers are given automatic custody of their children.
 Unmarried fathers have no custody rights unless they establish paternity after which they must file a separate action to seek legal/physical rights to their children through the courts.